miguel-guerrero/dstate/README.md

 # AN EXAMPLE

 The following example gives an quick overview of the mode of operation.
 It implements a simple automatic door controller that drives two signals (_motor_up/motor_dn_) once the door is activated throgh the input _activate_.
 If the door is up (up_limit is active) and the door is activated, the controller will drive the door down until the sensor for down position is active (_motor_dn_).
 Similarty if we estart on the down position the activation will drive the door till it reaches the up position.
+The example is based on the following [lecture notes](https://www.academia.edu/21043868/Logic_Design_Verilog_FSM_in_class_design_example_s_1_Verilog_FSM_Design_Example_Automatic_Garage_Door_Opener_and_Timers)

       1 `define wait1(cond) `tick; while(~(cond)) `tick
       2